Doge's Palace Museum

 Room VI in the Doge's Palace Museum is adorned with an impressive collection of 26 capitals.
 These capitals are positioned throughout the room, adding to its architectural charm and historical significance.
 The first floor of the room showcases historic loggias with intricately carved arches, crafted by skilled masons in the 14th and 15th centuries.
 Enhancing the overall ambiance of the room are stone fragments from the facade and the pinnacles of the coping.
 The combination of the capitals, loggias, and stone fragments creates a captivating atmosphere, allowing visitors to appreciate the craftsmanship and architectural heritage of the Doge's Palace.

-Historical background of Doge's Palace Museum
+Historical Background of Doge's Palace Museum

 Doge's Palace Museum, a masterwork of Gothic architecture, is an amazing complex made up of various building materials and embellishments.
 These structures range from its basic foundations from the 14th and 15th centuries to the important Renaissance and luxurious Mannerist additions done later on.
 The building is composed of three huge sections that incorporate earlier structures.
 The oldest part of the building dates to 1340 and is located in the direction of St. Mark's Basin.